 Leaving Mexico

-If you are in Mexico as a tourist/visitor: When you leave Mexico, you will need to surrender the FMM (visitor’s permit) you were issued with when you arrived.
-If you lose your visitor’s permit, you will need to re-apply for a duplicate, which carries a fee and some time-consuming procedures.
+If you are in Mexico as a tourist/visitor: When you leave Mexico, you will need to show your visitor permit you were issued with when you arrived.

 See also: Your Mexico Visitors Permit, FMM

-If you are resident in Mexico be sure to complete a blank FMM (available from all ports) and attend the immigration desk at the airport or land border to show your residency card and get your FMM stamped before you leave the country.
-It’s very important to ensure that you undertake this procedure before you leave, keep your portion of the FMM safe, and then show the stamped portion of your FMM on your return to Mexico with your resident card—if you re-enter as a tourist/visitor, you can lose your residency status.
+If you are resident in Mexico be sure to the immigration desk at the airport or land border to show your residency card and get passport stamped before you leave the country.

 See also: Procedures for entering and leaving Mexico